Meteor Garden II: International broadcast

-In the Philippines, the series aired on ABS-CBN from August 9 to October 31, 2003 replacing Meteor Rain and was replaced by Eternity: A Chinese Ghost Story then GMA Network from October 22 to December 14, 2007 and Jeepney TV from May 12 to July 4, 2014 with title Meteor Garden II Uncut.
-The series re-aired on A2Z and Kapamilya Channel from May 13 to July 25, 2025.
+In the Philippines, the series aired on ABS-CBN from August 9 to October 31, 2003, replacing Meteor Rain and was replaced by Eternity: A Chinese Ghost Story.
+It later re-aired on GMA Network from October 22 to December 14, 2007 and again on Jeepney TV from May 12 to July 4, 2014 with the title Meteor Garden II Uncut.
+The series re-aired again on A2Z and Kapamilya Channel from May 13 to July 25, 2025 and was replaced by the rerun of Kapamilya, Deal or No Deal.

 In China, the series was rebroadcast on Xing Kong in early November 2009.